Iqwinder Gaheer: Early life and career

 Gaheer was born in Punjab, India to Maninder Singh, a construction worker and plumber, and Baljit Kaur, a homemaker.
 Gaheer's father had immigrated to Canada in 1992.
 He and the rest of his family joined his father in Canada in 1999.
 Describing his early life, the Toronto Star wrote, "Gaheer has a compelling, almost made for politics, story.
 He was born in a small village in the Punjab.
 He moved to Canada when he was six years old.
 He spent his summers growing up in Peel working on his father’s plumbing crew."

 Gaheer graduated from Bramalea Secondary School in Brampton.
 After completing high school, Gaheer attended the Schulich School of Business, York University where he received his Bachelor of Business Administration.
 He then went on to attend Harvard Law School from 2016 to 2019, where he served as Co-Editor-in-Chief of the Harvard Human Rights Journal.
 Beginning in September 2019, Gaheer worked in New York City, in the litigation department of Kirkland & Ellis LLP, a large international corporate law firm.

 Political career

 In his first election in 2021, Gaheer won the Liberal nomination for the riding of Mississauga—Malton by acclamation, and won the seat with approximately 53 per cent of the total vote.
 Gaheer was elected chair of the Standing Committee on Public Safety and National Security in November 2024, and held it until Parliament was prorogued in January 2025.

 In the 2025 Liberal Party of Canada leadership election, he endorsed Mark Carney.

 He was appointed as a member of the National Security and Intelligence Committee of Parliamentarians in September 2025.

+At the time of the 2025 Canadian federal election, he lived in Caledon East, Ontario.